rafaco/InAppDevTools/README.md

     implementation 'es.rafaco.inappdevtools:support:0.0.52'
 }
 ```

-Our plugin gather build information and sources, and include them in your apk.
+:warning: **Your source code will be exposed on your debug compilations** :warning:
-:warning: From now on, on your debug compilations **your source code will be exposed on our UI and it could be extracted from your APK** wich could include hardcoded API keys, passwords or other confidencial data.
-Check out [limit your app source code exposition](#exposed_sources) :warning:
+That could also compromise hardcoded API keys, passwords and other confidencial data.
+Our plugin include your sources in your debug APKs for our Source Inspection feature, but you can [disable or limit your source code exposition](#exposed_sources).

-You can already use our library in your app: just run a debug build and shake your app!
+Ready to go.
+Just run a debug build and shake your app!

 ### Optimize your builds <a name="noop"/>
 If your app use AndroidX libraries, we provide an optimized artifact for you.
 It currently need Jettifier enabled due to a transitive dependency (WIP).